Hotels4Teams

 Are there extended-stay hotels near Aiken Polo Club?

-Yes — Towneplace Suites by Marriott Aiken Whiskey Road (3.09 mi) offers a full kitchen and on-site laundry.
+Yes — Towneplace Suites by Marriott Aiken Whiskey Road (3.09 mi, from $129/night) is an extended-stay property near Aiken Polo Club, with full kitchens and on-site laundry.

 Are there budget-friendly hotels near Aiken Polo Club?